 Determine whether you need one or two gel coat coats.
 If you change colors, it will require at least two gel coat coats.

 If this is going over a patch, at least 2 coats are recommended to get a uniform surface.
-Otherwise, there’ll be only one coat.
+Otherwise, there will be only one coat.

 Method of Application: Next, determine if you are going to brush, roll or spray your gelcoat so you can prepare the gelcoat for application.
 You may either roll the gelcoat on, like paint, or spray it on, to apply the gelcoat.
 A Brushable Gel coat that can be applied with a brush and does not need any other additives except MEKP that is included with your Brushable Gelcoat.
 If you want to roll on a gelcoat, be sure to use a 1/8 “or 1⁄4” solvent-resistant nap.
 Be sure not to use foam rollers because they tend to leave the bubbles.
 If you brush on the gel coat, make sure to use a solvent-resistant brush.

 - Wax Additive: Add up to 4 oz of Wax Additive per gallon 1 oz per quart for tack free surface on the final coat, or if applying one coat a recommended film thickness.
 The Exterior Gelcoats that recommend a wax additive are included with purchase at Bottom Paint Store.
 (A wax additive is NOT used with Brushable Gel Coat or HI UV Clear.)
 You should only use a wax additive in the final application coat or if you are planning on only one coat.